jetbeep/ios-sdk/README.md

 ### Notifications

-Jetbeep platform gives you a mechanism for setting custom user notifications on entering a custom shop or merchant and managing them.
-To receive push notifications, subscribe at `NotificationDispatcher`.
-Inside you can add logic for different types of notifications.
-The full realization of `NotificationController` sees in the test application.
+The Jetbeep platform provides a mechanism for setting custom user notifications on entering a specific shop or merchant and managing them.
+To receive push notifications, subscribe to `NotificationDispatcher`.
+Inside, you can add logic for different types of notifications.
+See the full implementation of `NotificationController` in the test application.

 ### Important

-All notifications are set up at the admin console and show according to rules there!
+All notifications are set up in the admin console and are shown according to the rules there!

-`NotificationModel` - contains next fields.
+`NotificationModel` contains the following fields.

 ```swift
     public let id: String - unique id